LiskArchive/lips/proposals/lip-Introduce_PoA_module.md

 The properties of this schema are as follows:

-  * Each element in the `validators` array corresponds to a validator and stores its address and BFT weight property.
+  * Each element in the `validators` array corresponds to a validator and stores its address and weight property.
 The elements in the array must be sorted lexicographically by `address` property.
 It specifies the set of active validators in the chain.
 Its initial value is set in the genesis block.
   * `threshold`: An integer stating the weight threshold for finality in the BFT consensus protocol.